 Rol stated the glaringly obvious, that they would need to do a lot more research if they planned to do this job.
 Mikah said she could call Dame Ashlee, but she expected them all to dig in and start researching Pavabid.
 When Zach commented on the 'two whole pages' his quick search found, she snapped at him that he only did one basic search.
 She pointedly said that they all needed to spend some real time digging into the system to learn what they could, so they could decide if they'd take the job?

-Zach was able to point out that his data said Pavabid's religion was an offshoot of the Church of Stellar Divinity, which viewed it a "Pavabidian Heresy".
-In their Church, they taught the Divinity of their local star as a living God.
-But, in a breach with the Church of Stellar Divinity's belief that all stars were Gods, the Pavabidians believed only "Their Star" was a God, and the other stars were evil beings intent on destroying their God.
-This did not please the others, as religious fanatics were rarely easy to deal with.
+Zach said his data showed Pavabid's religion was an offshoot of the Church of Stellar Divinity, that viewed it as a "Pavabidian Heresy".
+The mainstream church taught the divinity of stars as living Gods.
+But, in a breach with the Church of Stellar Divinity's belief that "all stars" were Gods, the Pavabidians believed only "Their Star" was a God.
+The other stars were evil beings intent on destroying their God.
+This didn't please the others, since religious fanatics were rarely easy to deal with.
 When they set the world details aside and considered the job, they realized they had other issues.
-They not only had to get to where the team were, but then start asking questions from a population that might be unaware of the team.
+They not only had to get to where the team were, but then start asking questions from a population that might not know the team had existed.
 Or worse, on guard against those "looking for the heretics" after being told to watch out by The Select.

-After sending the email, Brian returned to work on the wreck, as an answer was not likely coming soon.
-As he walked, Brian wondered how he'd smooth the feathers over with Salagon?
-Emkir and Aali decided to let the others do the research as they had to get the PDA's and datapads processed.
+After sending the email, Brian returned to work on the wreck, since an answer wasn't likely coming soon.
+Brian walked as he wondered how he'd smooth the feathers over with Salagon?
+Emkir and Aali decided to let the others do the research because they had to get the PDA's and datapads processed.
 Emkir also wanted to decide with Aali on a set of hand computers to buy before they left the system?
-As the meeting broke up, Zimzod called Instell-Arms and cut a deal to get the battledress parts.
+The meeting broke up and Zimzod called InstellArms, to cut a deal to get the battledress parts.
 When the tech answered, he was asked to transmit his parts list.
 Zimzod plugged the datapad into the terminal port and sent the data and the tech paused to upload and check the parts.
 He then asked Zimzod if he was part of an Imperial Military procurement unit?